carpentries-incubator/hpc-intro/LAYOUT.md

     this lesson, and is about the filesystem.
 (Note that we use hyphens rather than underscores in filenames.)
 See "Topics" below.

-4.  `motivation.md`: slides for a short introductory presentation (three minutes or less) explaining what the lesson is about and why people would want to learn it.
-See "Introductory Slides" below.

-5.  `reference.md`: a cheat sheet summarizing key terms and commands, syntax, etc., that can be printed and given to learners.
+4.  `reference.md`: a cheat sheet summarizing key terms and commands, syntax, etc., that can be printed and given to learners.
 See "Reference Guide" below.

-6.  `discussion.md`: notes about more advanced ideas that would distract from the main lesson, and pointers to where to go next.
+5.  `discussion.md`: notes about more advanced ideas that would distract from the main lesson, and pointers to where to go next.
     See "Discussion Page" below.

-7.  `instructors.md`: the instructor's guide for the lesson.
+6.  `instructors.md`: the instructor's guide for the lesson.
 See "Instructor's Guide" below.

-8.  `CONTRIBUTING.md`: instructions for people who want to contribute.
+7.  `CONTRIBUTING.md`: instructions for people who want to contribute.
     This file should be edited to replace references to `lesson-template` with references to your lesson's repository.